Love My Way (song): Release and reception

 British filmmaker Tim Pope directed the official music video for "Love My Way" in 1982, and it was placed in regular rotation on MTV.

 The single was released in the UK with the non-album B-side, "Aeroplane."
 In the US, the B-side was changed to a different non-album track, "I Don't Want to Be Your Shadow".
 Both songs are included on the 2002 reissue of Forever Now.

 Usage in media

-The song is featured in the 1983 film Valley Girl and appears on the soundtracks of the 1998 film The Wedding Singer, the 2006 film Starter for 10, the 2017 film Call Me by Your Name (where its appearance inspired a major surge in streaming popularity) and the 2002 video game Grand Theft Auto: Vice City on the fiction in-game new wave radio station "Wave 103".
+The song is featured in the 1983 film Valley Girl and appears on the soundtracks of the 1998 film The Wedding Singer, and the 2006 film Starter for 10.
+After it was heard in the 2017 film Call Me by Your Name, the song enjoyed a surge in streaming popularity.
+It was also featured in the 2002 video game Grand Theft Auto: Vice City.

-The song is also downloadable content for the Rock Band series of music video games.